 Landing in a new city can be stressful, what with trying to figure out the public transport system and juggle your luggage, especially if you don't really know the language!
 We like to book a private airport transfer to Chisinau with an English-speaking guide so we know we can relax and get ready to enjoy exploring.

-On the plus side, in relation to LGBTQ rights, Moldova legalised homosexuality back in 1995, they allow gays to (theoretically) serve openly in the army, introduced the right to change legal gender and also have an array of anti-discrimination laws in employment and media.
+On the plus side, in relation to LGBTQ rights, Moldova legalized homosexuality back in 1995, allow gays to (theoretically) serve openly in the army, introduced the right to change legal gender, and also has an array of anti-discrimination laws in employment and media.
 There is even a Pride March every May called the “LGBT Solidarity March”, which has taken place each year since it started in 2013.
 Despite the large anti-Pride protest groups taking place alongside it, there is always a large police presence to keep it safe:

 Is there a gay scene in Chisinau?

 Short answer, no!
 There are no gay bars or clubs in Chisinau.
-There are, however, a handful of trendy, Bohemian and hipster-type places in the centre that are gay-friendly, which we've set out below.
-These are places which attract a young and open-minded crowd, where we felt safe with the occasional discrete PDA.
+There are, however, a handful of trendy, Bohemian, and hipster-type places in the center that are gay-friendly, which we've set out below.
+These are places that attract a young and open-minded crowd, where we felt safe with the occasional discrete PDA.

 Otherwise, we advise using your Grindr and other gay dating apps to connect with LGBTQ locals.